-Our estimates suggest that the Code Louisville program provides positive labor market benefits for both male and female participants, although the type and timing of benefits differ.
-Male participants see a fairly quick and large gain in employment relative to the comparison group of 5 percentage points within one year of enrolling in the program that persists through the end of the data but experience a fairly modest gain in quarterly earnings relative to the comparison group of between 5-10% by three years after enrollment.
-In contrast, women experience a fairly rapid gain in quarterly earnings of between 5-10% within one year of enrollment, which grows to between 10-15% by three years after enrollment.
-Women also experience around a 3-percentage point gain in employment relative to the comparison sample, but not until three years after enrollment.
+Male participants see a fairly quick and large gain in employment relative to the comparison group of 5 percentage points within one year of enrolling in the program that persists through the end of the data but experience a fairly modest gain in quarterly earnings relative to the comparison group of between 5-10% by three years after enrollmentWomen experience an initial gain in quarterly earnings of approximately 5 within one year of enrollment (although the estimates are imprecise), which grows to between 10-15% by three years after enrollment.

+Women also experience around a 3-percentage point gain in employment relative to the comparison sample, by quarters 5-8 after enrolment.
 We further show that most of these increases accrue to participants who complete at least one module in the program.
 Participants who fail to complete any part of the program show insignificant benefits.

 We also find that the biggest improvements in labor market outcomes occur for participants with the highest levels of education-a bachelor's degree or higher.
-Participants with less education typically do not show a statistically significant improvement in labor market outcomes, although participants with an unknown amount of education do show a significant increase in the probability of being employed relative to the comparison sample.
+Participants with less education typically do not show a statistically significant improvement in labor market outcomes, although male participants with an unknown amount of education do show a significant increase in the probability of being employed relative to the comparison sample.
 While we do not advocate further restricting entry into the program, we think these results suggest it may be beneficial to advise those with lower educational attainment that other programs may be of more benefit.